 Reading a score, imagining how it sounds, imagining playing it on the cello, watching and listening to others playing it: none of this requires a cello or a teacher.
-This is free and you can do it by yourself whenever and wherever you want to.
+This is free and we can do it by ourselves whenever and wherever we want to.
 Using these techniques it is extraordinary how much of the “musical” learning and memorising of a piece can be done without the instrument (see Mental Practice).
-This allows us to dedicate more of our actual playing time to developing our physical, technical, instrumental skills, for which it IS absolutely necessary to have the cello in our hands.
+This allows us to dedicate more of our actual playing time to developing our physical, technical, instrumental skills, for which it is absolutely necessary to have the cello in our hands.

 In this age of technology and automation, our “Holy Grail” (object of worship) is often “the perfectly functioning machine”.
 Good pedagogy however should never underestimate the importance of pleasure, fun, imagination, humanity, creativity and cooperation.
 These are the really essential ingredients of music, art and a happy life ………. but are often overlooked by engineers and economists.